 Q. What age does my dog need to be to attend the course?

-A. We generally take young dogs from about 8 months and older, however any dog that graduates when it is less than 12 months old will only graduate as a 'Learner', and will need to be re-assessed more frequently.
+A. We generally take young dogs from about 9 months and older, however any dog that graduates when it is less than 12 months old will only graduate as a 'Learner', and will need to be re-assessed more frequently.
 While these younger dogs have not been through adolescence which can bring some new and sometimes unusual behaviours with it, we can continue to support you through this time.
-Younger dogs will require more frequent re-assessment to ensure that you have continued with their training post course.

 Q. How often will I need to be re-assessed, and why?

-A. The frequency of your re-assessment depends on the age of your dog at the time of their initial training.
-We also take in to account the individual ability of each human-canine team throughout the 5-day course.
+A. The frequency of your re-assessment depends on the age of your dog at the time of their initial training, and their graduation level.
+We also take in to account the individual ability of each human-canine team throughout the 5 and 6-day courses.
 Teams who require more support will have an earlier re-assessment date.
 The reason we re-assess dogs is to promote ongoing training and safe and reliable canine-handler teams in the workplace.
 This allows our clients and referrers to feel safe and confident working with TDA dogs.
 Typically, dogs will be re-assessed every 12 months, this can be done by video submission if required.

 Q. What happens if I am not re-assesed?

 A. Your graduation certificate will expire on your re-assessment date.
 Therapy teams who have not been re-assessed at their due time may be removed from our referral database.
 We will be making it as manageable as possible to sit these re-assessments both financially and in terms of convenience, which is why they are available at our Group Training and Supervision days.
 We will also do our best to make arrangements for our interstate attendees.

 Q. Can I attend Group Training and Supervision without having attended the 5&6-day courses?